-COMMISSIONERS: Jon Leibowitz, Chairman

-Pamela Jones Harbour

-William E. Kovacic

-J. Thomas Rosch

-)

-)

-In the Matter of) DOCKET NO.

--)

-)

-SAMI DESIGNS, LLC, also doing)

-business as JONÄNO, a lim ited liability)

-company, and)

-1)

-BONNIE SIEFERS,)

-individually and as owner o f the)

-limited liability company ý

-J ,)
+ATES OF AMERICA RADE COMMISSION COMMISSIONERS: Jon Leibowitz, Chairman Pamela Jones Harbour William E. Kovacic J. Thomas Rosch In the Matter of))) DOCKET NO. C-4279) SAMI DESIGNS, LLC, business as JONÄNO, a company, and e))) BONNIE SIEFERS, individually and as owner of the limited liability company)))